Axially Loaded Pile Analysis

 Pile is modelled as an elastic structural member having

-the cross section of the pile and the elastic properties of the
+the cross section of the pile and the elastic properties of

-resistance provided by the pile base the base is modelled by a
+curves.
+The tip resistance provided by the pile base the base

-spring based on q-z curve.
+is modelled by a spring based on Q-z curve.

 The software supports both ‘Elastic Bi-linear’ and